WeZZard/Gatsblog/content/_posts/2022-08-19-using-functional-binding-to-observe-in-swiftui/index.md

 observation:

 - SwiftUI is driven by value changes.
-This means that value changes are ubiquitous in a running SwiftUI program and offer a lot of observation points.
+This means that value changes are ubiquitous in a running SwiftUI program to offer a lot of observation points.

-- `Binding` is more powerful than you what you thought.
+- `Binding` is more powerful than what you thought.
 It supports projection with key-paths and collection subscripts which enables developers to conducts partial value changes to a control or a `View`.
 This means that you can observe all kinds of value changes with functional `Binding` on SwiftUI controls shipped by Apple and well-designed third-party SwiftUI controls.

 - `Binding` can observe all kinds of changes that can drive SwiftUI to update `View` contents.
 In contrast, `onChange(of:, perform:)` requires